vanus-labs/docs/user-manual/connectors/source/sqs.md

 }
 ```

+---
 ## Quick Start
-This quick start will guide you through the process of running an MySQL Sink connector.
+This quick start will guide you through the process of running an SQS Source Connector.

 ### Set SQS Source Configurations
 You can specify your configs by either setting environments
 variables or mounting a config.json to `/vance/config/config.json`
-when running the connector.
+when running the Connector.

-Here is an example of a configuration file for the MySQL Sink.
+Here is an example of a configuration file for the SQS Source.
 ```json
 config.json
 {